Our Founding Story

 As engineers, Vanessa and Kate both understood that the water needs in Ghana were not due to a lack of technical solutions – a number of water treatment products were available with the potential to meet the needs of Ghanaian communities.
 The challenge lay in the implementation of those solutions in the field.
 Intrigued by the idea of finding a durable implementation model, Vanessa and Kate worked together through the subsequent term to develop the community-scale, low-tech, social enterprise approach that formed the foundation of Saha Global’s model.
 They raised funds to pilot the idea from the Public Service Center at MIT and headed back again to Ghana in June 2008.

 After a successful initial implementation, they brought Chuck Howe and Mike Brown onto the founding team and created Saha Global (then called Community Water Solutions).
 Kate decided to commit herself to building the organization, and a year and several successful implementations later the founding team knew they had a viable effective business model.
-With that in place, they saw an opportunity to share the Saha Global experience with fellow students and young professionals while increasing impact on the ground and the Global Leadership Program was born!

 The word “Saha” means opportunity in Dagboni, which is the local language spoken in Northern Region Ghana.
 While we plan to expand outside of this region in the near future, we thought it would be fun to have a piece the area stay with our organization as we grow!